breylaude/blog/_posts/2023-08-30-thoughts-on-you-should-be-working-on-hardware.md

 ---
 layout: post
-title: thoughts on "you shoud be working on hardware" by casey handmer
+title: thoughts on "you should be working on hardware" by casey handmer
 subtitle:
 gh-repo: breylaude/blog
 gh-badge: [star, fork, follow]